-At the top of the pass you get a beautiful view of Raven Glacier and the valley that the river it feeds has cut.
+At the top of the pass you get an amazing view of Raven Glacier and the valley the river it feeds has cut.
 It’s all downhill from there.
-You’ll cross a few small creeks through the valley, but eventually come upon THE RIVER.
+You’ll cross a few small creeks through the valley, but eventually come upon The River.
 This is the Eagle River crossing.

 A fifty-foot or so wide, ice cold river stands between you and the trail.
 Crossing the Eagle River definitely felt like one of the more daring things I’ve done in the backcountry.

 When I first arrived it was quite late in the day (around 6pm).
 We stormed the river, got about two feet from shore, and then backed out.
 The water came past my waist and the swiftness of the water made us both feel unstable.
 We pitched our tent and decided to test the water in the morning, hoping the water would lower overnight.